 The perpetual growth of any industry is inherently opposed to true sustainability and environmental protection.
 The plastic industry is no exception, even if growth advocates justify their views with the “solution” of recycling.
 Plastics, made from oil and gas, rely on our petroleum supply and further drilling for production, which we all know causes a slew of environmental consequences.
-Less intuitively, the same applies for the booming business of recycling, a 53-billion dollar industry expected to grow at more than five percent each year.
+Less intuitively, the same applies for the booming business of recycling, a $53 billion industry expected to grow at more than five percent each year.
 A growing recycling industry requires more labor (and thus food input), more shipping costs (both domestic and international), and other heavy machinery that necessitates natural capital.

 While we should continue celebrating changing habits and moving to a cleaner future, we still need to be wary of complacency and devious marketing ploys.
 Chartered corporations exist for the sole purpose to make profit, so why should we trust them when they promise they’re committed to sustainability?